RemnantSoftware/Remnant.Dependency.Injector/README.md

 }
 ```

--> the attribute argument cann be derived from the field type, but I am deciding still if I should make it optional...
+-> the attribute argument cann be derived from the field type, but I am still deciding still if I should make it optional...